alphons/WebFormBuilder/README.md

 ## TODO
  1. make options work for ranges
- 2. make options work for ranges for tel input
+ 2. make options work as pattern for tel input
  3. make options work for other input elements

 ## License